 36. Withdrawal or Resignation While Charges Pending

-If a student Respondent takes a leave for a specified period of time (e.g., one semester or term), the resolution process may continue remotely and that student may not be permitted to return to Moravian College unless and until all sanctions have been satisfied.
+If a student Respondent takes a leave for a specified period of time (e.g., one semester or term), the resolution process may continue remotely and that student may not be permitted to return to Moravian University unless and until all sanctions have been satisfied.
 Should a student maintain enrollment but decide not to participate in the resolution process, the process proceeds to a reasonable resolution without their participation.

 A single level of appeal is offered in Process A. Any party may file a request for appeal (“Request for Appeal”) in writing to the Title IX Coordinator within five (5) business days of the delivery of the Notice of Outcome.
 The Request For Appeal must include the ground(s) for appeal (see below), information that supports the stated ground(s), and the requested outcome.